Kossecki/ghc/README.md

 1. The domain name is `https://ku-ghc.surge.sh`(see gulpfile.js).
 1. To publish a new version run `npm run deploy`.

-If you would like to deploy to the same domain, run `surge --add katarina.uzakova@protonmail.com`.
+If you would like to deploy to the same domain, write to katarina.uzakova@protonmail.com.